Forest games for young and old: you need to know these 9 great forest games! - NIKIN CH

 5. twig puzzles

-Exciting and educational, especially for younger children, is this forest puzzle for which branches of various trees and shrubs are simply cut into three or four pieces.
-Now the children have to put the original branches back together - and recognize the corresponding Tree .
+This forest puzzle is exciting and educational, especially for younger children.
+Simply cut branches of different trees and shrubs into three or four pieces.
+Now the children have to put the original branches back together again - and recognize the corresponding Tree .

 What the forest has to offer can be used creatively.
-Using branches or twigs, picture frames can be placed on the forest floor and then filled: With colourful leaves, beautiful stones, acorns and hazelnuts, but also bird feathers.
-The main thing is that you like the finished picture!
-Several children can join in and create together, and of course a photo of the overall work of art is included.
+Use branches or twigs to create picture frames on the forest floor, which can then be filled: With colorful leaves, beautiful stones, acorns and hazelnuts, but also bird feathers.
+The main thing is to like the finished picture!
+Several children can take part and create together, and of course a photo of the finished work of art is included.

 Stones and wood as art